Please read the entire farm and position description before filling out an online application.

 Farm Description:

 SweetRoot Farm is a small organic farm run by partners Noah Jackson and Mary Bricker in the center of Montana's Bitterroot Valley.
-With help from an additional 3-7 people at various points in the year, we raise vegetables, herbs, flowers, and laying hens on 10 acres just outside of the town of Hamilton.
+With help from an additional 3-7 people (in a mix of part-time and full time positions) at various points in the year, we raise vegetables, herbs, flowers, and laying hens on 10 acres just outside of the town of Hamilton.
 Despite our cold-climate location, we are a four season farm.
 Using a combination of storage crops and winter greens grown in low-tech unheated tunnels, we feed locals the entire year.

-In 2024 we enter our tenth season of full-time farming, with about 2.5 acres in production including four stationary unheated high-tunnels (30’x 60’) and six moveable “caterpillar” tunnels (16’ x 100’).
+In 2025 we enter our 11th season of full-time farming, with about 2.5 acres in production including four stationary unheated high-tunnels (30’x 60’) and six moveable “caterpillar” tunnels (16’ x 100’).
 We sell through a local farmers market, a self-serve farmstore, a farm membership program and a local grower's cooperative.
 We grow organically and with minimal tillage techniques but have not yet completed organic certification.

 Job Description

-We are currently seeking 2-3 farmhands to join our team, with both full and part-time options available.
+This year we are looking for 2-3 farmhands to join our team, with both full and part-time options available.
 While we are a small team where everyone does a little bit of everything, we encourage longer-term crew to dive into speciality areas with more focused training and learning after 4-6 months of getting their bearings on the farm in general.
 Examples of these speciality areas include greenhouse work, flower harvest and arranging, pest management, laying hens, and soil/ bed prep.
-We are looking for people who are hard-working, motivated to learn, perform well in a fast-paced environment, and are interested in some aspect of farming as a career.
+We are looking for people who are hard-working, good communicators, motivated to learn, perform well in a fast-paced environment, and are interested in some aspect of farming as a career.

 Position description: Farmhand